Algorithmic Data Minimization for Machine Learning over Internet-of-Things Data Streams: Background

 A key gap in existing work is the lack of a clear definition of user identifiability -- what does it mean for a set of features to reveal user information?
 We propose a practical definition: user identifiability can be measured by training a user-classification model on such features.
 A privacy-preserving set of features should result in low accuracy for this model, indicating that user information cannot be inferred from these features.

 \begin{definition}[Data Minimization]~ The goal of data (feature) minimization is to find a subset $S$ of feature set $F$ $(S\subseteq F)$:

 subject to:

-where $p$ is a primary model for the predictive task and $t$ is a user-classification model.
-Identifiability is simply the accuracy of the user-classification model. \end{definition} When features contribute significantly to both the predictive task and user identifiability, the tradeoff becomes more nuanced.
-The decision then depends on the extent to which users are willing to sacrifice privacy for incremental gains in accuracy.
-This tradeoff can be controlled via the tunable parameter $l$.
+where $p$ is the primary model for the predictive task, and $t$ is a user-classification model.
+Identifiability is defined as the classification accuracy of $t$. \end{definition} When certain features strongly influence both predictive accuracy and user identifiability, the tradeoff between utility and privacy becomes more nuanced.
+The extent to which users are willing to sacrifice predictive performance for enhanced privacy is controlled by the tunable tolerance parameter $l$.
+This threshold plays a critical role in practice, as users may be unwilling to compromise accuracy arbitrarily in favor of privacy.